 Dakota Simon joined the News 18 team in September 2017.
 He was born and raised in Elkhart, Indiana.

-He is a graduate of Purdue University where he graduated with a degree in Professional Writing and Mass Communication.
-He was also a part of the varsity baseball team while on campus.
+Dakota graduated from Purdue University with a degree in Professional Writing and Mass Communication, and was part of the varsity baseball team while on campus.

-While at Purdue, he was a sports reporter and anchor on Fast Track Live, Purdue's weekly student-run TV news show.
+While at Purdue, Dakota was a sports reporter and anchor on Fast Track Live, Purdue's weekly student-run TV news show.

 Dakota interned with the Gary SouthShore Railcats, where he ran the team's social media accounts and worked with the nightly broadcast team, before joining News 18.

-A lifelong Chicago Cubs fan, Dakota has been attending games at Wrigley Field since the age of three.
-His greatest sports memory was watching the Cubs winning the World Series in 2016.
+A lifelong Chicago Cubs fan, he has been attending games at Wrigley Field since the age of three.
+His greatest sports memory includes watching the Cubs win the World Series in 2016.

 The Purdue softball team sealed its first Big Ten series of the season with a split Saturday against the Iowa Hawkeyes at Bittinger Stadium.